MicroEJ/docs/overview/runtime.rst

 -  java.util

-Beyond Profile (B-ON)
+Beyond Profile (BON)
 ~~~~~~~~~~~~~~~~~~~~~

-B-ON defines a suitable and flexible way to fully control both memory
+BON defines a suitable and flexible way to fully control both memory
 usage and start-up sequences on devices with limited memory resources.
 It does so within the boundaries of Java semantics.
 More precisely, it
 allows: